 *Although there are numerous species of bees that pollinate flowers/crops, this job has been disproportionately taken over by farmed honeybees.

 We’ve been tricked into believing that honey is simply a byproduct of the essential pollination provided by farmed honeybees.
 Did you know though that the honeybee’s wild counterparts (such as bumblebees, carpenter and digger bees) are much better pollinators?
 They are also less likely than farmed honeybees to be affected by mites and Africanized bees.
 The issue is that these native bees can hibernate for up to 11 months out of the year and do not live in large colonies.
-Thus, they do not produce massive amounts of honey.
-Enter a $157 million dollar a year industry and three reasons you should stop eating honey today.
+[1,3] Thus, they do not produce massive amounts of honey.

 Give the bees a break.

 While you may spread a heaping tablespoon of honey on your morning toast without thinking, creating each drop is no small feat.
-To make one pound of honey, a colony must visit over two million flowers, flying over 55,000 miles, at up to 15 miles per hour to do so.
-During a bee’s lifetime, she will only make approximately one teaspoon of honey, which is essential to the hive for times when nectar is scarce, such as during winter.
+To make one pound of honey, a colony will have to visit over two million flowers and fly over 55,000 miles, at up to 15 miles per hour, to do so, according to the Utah County Beekeepers Association.
+The association also informs us that, during a bee’s lifetime, she will only make approximately 1/12 teaspoon of honey , which is essential to the hive for times when nectar is scarce, such as during winter.
 At times there may be an excess in the hive, but this amount is difficult to determine and large-scale beekeepers often remove all or most of it and replace it with a sugar or corn syrup substitute.
 Can you imagine someone removing all the fruit juice from your house and replacing it with fruit-flavored soda?
 It may still give you energy, but eventually it will probably make you sick.

 Another thing to think about while you sit by your beeswax candle and contemplate the lives of these little fellows is that bees must consume approximately eight pounds of honey to produce each pound of wax!
 And the more we take from them (bee pollen, royal jelly, propolis) the harder these creatures must work and the more bees are needed, which isn’t good news for a population that is dwindling.